 In the vast pool of Instagram accounts, bots can easily go unnoticed.
 Especially if you don’t know what their common traits are or if their creators use more advanced features to hide their nature.

-Bot accounts can often make their profile look more real by behaving just like legit users.
+Bot accounts can often make their profile look more real by behaving just like legitimate users.
 Some of them regularly post images or stories to avoid being flagged as spam.

 Common signs of spam accounts